naradaagastyajiwanta/rshchatbot/rshsb-chatbot/README.md

 - `ASSISTANT_ID_CHATBOT`: OpenAI Assistant ID for the chatbot
 - `ASSISTANT_ID_INSIGHT`: OpenAI Assistant ID for insight extraction
 - `API_KEY_SEND_MESSAGE`: Custom API key for authenticating API requests
-- `DASHBOARD_URL`: URL of the dashboard application
+- `DASHBOARD_URL`: URL of the dashboard application (e.g., https://your-dashboard.onrender.com)
 - `PORT`: Server port (default: 3000)

+## Frontend-Backend Integration

+To connect the dashboard frontend to this backend:

+1. Deploy both the backend and frontend to Render.com as separate services
+2. Set up the following environment variables in your frontend deployment:
+   - `NEXT_PUBLIC_API_URL`: The URL of this backend (e.g., https://your-backend.onrender.com)
+   - `NEXT_PUBLIC_API_KEY_SEND_MESSAGE`: Must match the `API_KEY_SEND_MESSAGE` value in the backend
+3. Set the `DASHBOARD_URL` in the backend to match your frontend URL for CORS

+See the `env.example` file in the dashboard project for reference.

 ## Local Development